skousik/RTD_tutorial/step_3_FRS_computation/README.tex.md

 ## 3.4 Computing a Less Conservative FRS

 To conclude this section, we'll compute the FRS at degree 10.
 This takes several hours, and tens of gigabytes of RAM, so probably don't try it on a laptop.
-These results are coming soon!
+These results are coming soon.
+For now, you'll find the degree 4 and degree 6 solutions for all initial speed ranges in `step_3_FRS_compuation/data/reach_sets/`.

 #### [Next step: online planning](https://github.com/skousik/RTD_tutorial/tree/master/step_4_online_planning)